BurntSushi/quickcheck/README.md

 tests for the `prop_all_prime` property.

-In addition, if our bug happened to result in an index out-of-bounds error, then `quickcheck` can handle it just like any other failure---including shrinking on failures caused by runtime errors.
+In addition, if our bug happened to result in an index out-of-bounds error, then `quickcheck` can handle it just like any other failure—including shrinking on failures caused by runtime errors.